Tochukz/Angular/State-Management/README.md

 ```
 $ ng add @ngrx/store@latest
 ```
-If you are using an older Angular CLI version say 6.0 for example, you must install a compatible version of the store
+If your Angular App is an older version say Angular v6 for example, you must install a compatible version of the store
 ```
 $ ng add @ngrx/store@6.1.2
 ```